 Card highlights we want to feature:

-- Plus, you earn unlimited 1% cash back on all other purchases – made with your Discover it® Cash Back card
+- Plus, you automatically earn unlimited 1% cash back on all other purchases – made with your Discover it® Cash Back card

 - There is an introductory offer: Discover will match all the cash back you’ve earned at the end of your first year, automatically – for new cardmembers only.
 There’s no signing up and no limit to how much is matched.